Other / mixed grade configuration · Mt Pleasant, UT

 How many students attend Mt.
 Pleasant School?

 Mt.
 Pleasant School has 559 students enrolled.
-It is a other school in MT PLEASANT, UT.
+It is a public school in Mt Pleasant, UT.

 What is the student-teacher ratio at Mt.
 Pleasant School?